mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 An important thing that I have come to realise over the last few months, and that Edward Harran finally helped me “articulate”, is that it is ok to be “undefined”.
 Its ok to have a lot of interests and as Paul Boag points out, there are ways to still be successful as a generalist.
 It turns out I am not the only one who has a billion interests and cannot focus.

 **Edit:** Another thing is it is ok to “fail”.
 Upon completing this semester at QUT I found I had failed a unit.
 I have never failed at anything in my life not least of which something I am actually interested in.
-I see failure as a warning sign that something isn’t right.
+I see failure as a warning sign that something isn’t right and it's time to make a **change**.

-TEDx Brisbane 2011 - Speaker List (with videos)
+## TEDx Brisbane 2011 - Speaker List (with videos)

 ## Frank Ansell
 Frank Ansell is a traditional indigenous healer (nungkari) and lawman from the Eastern Arrernte desert country in Central Australia.
 He offers nungkari aboriginal healings and wisdom teachings from aboriginal dreamtime and culture to support individuals, leaders and workplaces to open to altjerre or spirit.